keithasaurus/koda-validate/docs/how_to/results.rst

         case Invalid() as inv:
             print(to_serializable_errs(inv))

-Even if it doesn't fit your ultimate use case, ``to_serializable_errs`` is sometimes useful to use in development, simply because the error messages tend to be more readable than the printed representation of ``Invalid`` instances.
+Even if it doesn't fit your ultimate use case, ``to_serializable_errs`` can be useful in development because the error messages tend to be more readable than the printed representation of ``Invalid`` instances.

 .. note::